ktaranov/sqlserver-kit/Utilities/README.md

 Automatically upgrade objects within a SQL Server Instance from lower to higher versions or just refresh Objects between the same Versions

+## MS FoxPro to MS SQL Migration and Sync
+<a id="foxpro-sqlserver"></a>
+Download page: [MS FoxPro to MS SQL Migration and Sync]<br/>
+Release date: 2013-10-08<br/>
+Support Version: 2005/2008/2012/Azure<br/>
+Author: DMSoft Technologies<br/>
+Free version: No<br/>
+Price: $149

+Our software helps to migrate and synchronize MS Visual FoxPro databases .DBC or MS Visual FoxPro free tables .DBF to MS SQL Server.
+It combines an easy-to-use interface with bunch of customization options, so your migration and replication of data can be fulfilled smoothly and rapidly.

+Approximately 1 Million of records from FoxPro to MSSQL Server with "Bulk" option activated can be converted in 8 minutes.

+## MySQL to MS SQL Migration and Sync
+<a id="mysql-sqlserver"></a>
+Download page: [MySQL to MS SQL Migration and Sync]<br/>
+Release date: 2013-10-08<br/>
+Support Version: 2005/2008/2012/Azure<br/>
+Author: DMSoft Technologies<br/>
+Free version: No<br/>
+Price: $149

+Our software automates conversion and synchronization of your databases from MySQL to MS SQL Server.
+Transfer the entire database or select only needed dataset at customization stage in easy-to-use wizard style GUI.

+Views migration between MS SQL and MySQL in both directions is available.
+You don’t need to know any differences in SQL syntax.
+Every view will be converted from source db to target automatically.

+Integrated Data Types Mapping feature helps to find and map similar data types between MySQL and MS SQL Server to make cross database conversion more flexible.

+## Oracle to MS SQL Migration and Sync
+<a id="oracle-sqlserver"></a>
+Download page: [Oracle to MS SQL Migration and Sync]<br/>
+Release date: 2013-10-09<br/>
+Support Version: 2005/2008/2012/Azure<br/>
+Author: DMSoft Technologies<br/>
+Free version: No<br/>
+Price: $149

+Convert and synchronize databases from Oracle to MS SQL Server efficiently and fast.
+Automatic views conversion from Oracle to MS SQL is easily performed with our software even with no any knowledge in differences between SQL dialects.
+Besides, any server access restrictions may be overcome by creating dump files instead of direct connection to a target database.

+Our tool easily handles huge databases and tables.
+A clear easy-to-use wizard interface helps you to move the whole database or only selected tables, indexes and foreign keys effortlessly.

 [SSMS]:https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms
 [bcp Utility]:https://msdn.microsoft.com/en-us/library/ms162802.aspx
 [RML Utilities for SQL Server]:https://www.microsoft.com/en-us/download/details.aspx?id=4511